-*Today’s guest post (and photography) is by Medha Verma from www.hoppingfeet.com.
+*Today’s guest post on shrines in Japan (and photography) is by Medha Verma from www.hoppingfeet.com.

 What’s the Difference between a Temple and a Shrine?